-6 questions we have about bombings in NY, NJ
+7 questions we have about bombings in New York and New Jersey

 Story highlights

-- Suspect Ahmad Khan Rahami is being questioned about the NY and NJ bombings
+- Ahmad Khan Rahami is being questioned about New York and New Jersey bombings

-- Sources say he is also believed to be linked to pipe bombs found in a backpack in NJ
+- Sources say he is also believed to be tied to pipe bombs found in backpack in New Jersey

 (CNN)The capture of bombings suspect Ahmad Khan Rahami alive gives investigators a rare opportunity to try to establish his motivations and affiliations -- if they can get him to talk.

-Law enforcement officials launched a manhunt for Rahami after identifying him through a fingerprint and he was taken into custody Monday after a shootout with police in Linden, New Jersey.
+Law enforcement officials launched a manhunt for Rahami after identifying him through a fingerprint, and he was taken into custody Monday after a shootout with police in Linden, New Jersey.

-But huge questions remain about the events leading up to the bombings Saturday in New York City and Seaside Park, New Jersey, and pipe bombs found Sunday night in Elizabeth, New Jersey.
+But questions remain about the events leading up to Saturday's bombings in New York and Seaside Park, New Jersey, and pipe bombs that were found Sunday night in Elizabeth, New Jersey.

 Did Rahami act alone?

-Authorities believe the "main guy" has been caught but the investigation continues to determine if Rahami had help.
+Authorities believe the "main guy" has been caught, but the investigation continues to determine if Rahami had help.

-Though FBI Assistant Director William F. Sweeney Jr., said there is "no indication" of an active operating cell in the New York area, evidence suggests Rahami was not acting alone, sources told CNN.
+Though FBI Assistant Director William F. Sweeney Jr. said there is "no indication" of an active operating cell in the New York area, evidence suggests Rahami was not acting alone, sources told CNN.

-Surveillance video shows a man believed to be Rahami with a duffel bag in the area where an unexploded pressure cooker was found in the New York City neighborhood of Chelsea.
+Surveillance video shows a man believed to be Rahami with a duffel bag in the area where an unexploded pressure cooker was found in New York's Chelsea neighborhood.

 After he leaves, the video shows two other men removing a white garbage bag believed to contain the pressure cooker from the duffel bag and leaving it on the sidewalk, according to a senior law enforcement official and another source familiar with the video.

-Investigators want to talk to the two men, but appeared to have moved away from the idea that the pair had been involved.
-NYPD Commissioner James O'Neill described the men as "strolling" along the street and seeming "incredulous" when they took the bag.
+Investigators want to talk to the two men but appear to have moved away from the idea that the pair had been involved.
+New York police Commissioner James O'Neill described the men as "strolling" along the street and seeming "incredulous" when they took the bag.

-US Marshals Service former commander Lenny DePaul told CNN that investigators would be asking Rahami whether he had received any help.
+Lenny DePaul, a US Marshals Service former commander, told CNN that investigators would be asking Rahami whether he had any help.

-"The real question is: Is there anyone else out there.
+"The real question is: Is there anyone else out there?
 Was this him solely on his own?
 Is this a lone wolf or a known wolf that's slipped through the cracks?"

-They'll also likely be looking to leverage his personal relationships to get information, DePaul said.
+Investigators will likely look to leverage his personal relationships to get information, DePaul said.

 "Is there an ability to say: If you don't work with us, everyone around you who may have been complicit may be hit with a conspiracy charge (that may happen anyway) so there's leverage now that he's here," DePaul said.